R0m1k3/Regisflow/replit.md

 - ✅ Uniformized export buttons with consistent styling
 - ✅ Applied angular design with reduced border-radius throughout entire application
 - ✅ Modern, crisp appearance with 4px border-radius for cards, inputs, and buttons
+- ✅ White background for all input fields for better contrast and readability

 ### Docker Configuration & Cleanup (January 9, 2025)
 - ✅ Complete Docker setup optimized for external PostgreSQL database